-A power outage wields real power that can either break or make your day - you'd wonder how the early man survived.
-So you went out and got yourself the best generator to act as a backup generator deal with all those power outages or simply needed a portable generator you could use to run machines while outdoors.
-The ultimate question this far is, "How long do generators last with proper maintenance?"
+A power outage has great power and can either ruin or improve your day; you'd wonder how the early man lived.
+So you went out and bought the best generator to use as a backup generator during power outages, or you simply needed a portable generator to operate machines outside.
+The ultimate question, thus far, is, "How long do generators last with proper maintenance?"

 Portable Vs. The Standby Generators